venveo/craft-compress/README.md

 ## Configuring Compress

-1. Create a new volume in Craft to store your archives
+1. Compress creates its archives as assets in Craft, so you'll need a place to put them.
+Create a new volume.
 2. Click "Settings" next to the plugin in the plugin list and select a storage volume for archives.
+It's not recommended to use an existing volume.

 ## Using Compress
 ### Example Usage